On this page

 • Results can move if your WebMCP tools register at different times, the accessibility tree changes, or layout shifts affect interaction targets.

 That matters if you already use PageSpeed Insights or Lighthouse for performance work.
 A 100 Performance score and a clean agentic browsing report are measuring different things.
 One asks whether the page loads well.
-The other asks whether an agent can read and use enough of the page structure.
+The other asks whether an AI agent can read and use enough of the page.

 What Lighthouse checks for agents

-The category mixes newer agent-specific checks with older website quality signals that now matter more because agents read pages differently from humans.
+The category mixes newer AI agent checks with older website quality signals.
+The old stuff matters more now because AI agents read pages differently from humans.

 WebMCP checks